 MacKenzie Gore and C.J.
-Abrams are already at the big league level, and there are definitely reasons to be excited about the prospect trio of outfielder Robert Hassell III, outfielder James Wood, and RHP Jarlin Susana.
+Abrams are already at the big league level, and there's definitely reason to be excited about the prospect trio of outfielder Robert Hassell III, outfielder James Wood and RHP Jarlin Susana.
 But the Nationals traded a 23-year-old that already feels destined for Cooperstown, and while $440 was a large number, offering him less than $30 million per season over the course of a 15-year deal wasn't a serious offer.
-To let Soto, Bryce Harper, Trea Turner, and Max Scherzer all leave your organization over a five-year span is unacceptable.
+To let Soto, Bryce Harper, Trea Turner and Max Scherzer all leave your organization over a five-year span is unacceptable.

 Winner: Seattle Mariners

 Luis Castillo certainly wasn't cheap, but the Mariners acquired a front-line starter that they'll have for the rest of the 2022 season and for 2023.
 Seattle also added Matthew Boyd and catcher Curt Casali.
 The Mariners haven't made the postseason since 2001, but president of baseball operations Jerry Dipoto has set them up to have a slew of successful seasons in the coming years.

 The Orioles haven't posted a winning record since 2016, and they haven't exactly averaged an 80-82 record over the past half decade.
 But despite being very much in the American League Wild Card race, general manager Mike Elias traded Trey Mancini to the Houston Astros without receiving an especially notable return for the rental.
 Meanwhile, they sent All-Star closer Jorge López to the Minnesota Twins without receiving a top-30 prospect.
 Mind you, López can't become a free agent until after the 2024 season, it's not as though he was a rental that the team was likely to lose this offseason if he wasn't traded.